 After the ceremony:

 Preparing for an Ayahuasca ceremony will involve following a diet free of certain foods, such as red meat, alcohol and caffeine, and refraining from other substances, such as drugs and medications.
-It is also important to have a clear intention for the ceremony and to be in a calm and relaxed state of mind
+It is also important to have a clear intention for the ceremony and to be in a calm and relaxed state of mind.
+See the Diet and Medical Guidelines pages for detailed information.

 An ayahuasca experience can be unpredictable, it is very personal and unique to you.
 This is why is seems to be so efficient in treating depression, anxiety, PTSD and so on.

-Also if you have never had a psychedelic experience, trying to describe what happens, would be like describing a painting to a blind man.
+Also if you have never had an experience of altered states of consciousness, trying to describe what happens, would be like describing a painting to a blind man.

 But some common effects include intense visions, altered states of consciousness, intense emotions, and profound insights.

-It can bring up trauma and pain from the past, but it can also be exileratingly beautiful.
+It can bring up trauma and pain from the past, but it can also be exhilaratingly beautiful.

-The experience can also be physically challenging, as it often involves nausea, vomiting, and diarrhea.
+The experience can also be physically challenging, as it often involves nausea, vomiting. ( the cleansing purge)

 There are hundreds of Ayahuasca recipes out there.
 The plants used can vary and also the number of different plants used.